 4. Deschutes Jubelale

 Deschutes Jubelale is characterized as a Spice Beer with an ABV of 6.7%.
-Drawing its flavor from a variety of hops and malts, it is a bold and complex ale with a distinctive spiciness.
+Drawing its flavor from a variety of hops and malts, it is a bold and complex ale with a distinctive “spiciness” – somewhat unusual for a beer, but fitting nicely with our winter list.

-Dried fruit notes combine with the malt result in an herbal blend that goes well with a variety of traditional holiday dishes.
+Dried fruit notes combine with its interesting herbal blend, making it go well with a variety of traditional holiday dishes.

 5. Victory Winter Cheers